-Many people will reach for a wadded tissue, broom or even a vacuum cleaner when they see a spider indoors.
-But some gentle souls will trap the eight-legged arthropods in a jar and release them outside, waiting for them to scurry away.
+Many people will squish spiders when they see them indoors.
+But others will trap the eight-legged arthropods in a jar and release them outside.

 But is this outdoor relocation an act of compassion, or a death sentence for the spider?